Ashutosh-biotech/MicroMart/README.md

 ## 🔧 Configuration

 ### Environment Variables
-Visit `application.properties or .yml` file in each service of resource directory.
+Visit `application.properties or .yml` file of resource directory in each service.
 - Check the details and fill the data where asked.

 ### Database